ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 The lab is set up individually for you.
 You have your own environment, own services, own virtual machines.

-All interactions with the environment are either done via SSH, or via web browser.
-All SSH connections should be to your control host, from which the Ansible playbooks are executed.
-The web browser connections are explained in the  later exercises since they are very specific to the corresponding solutions.
+All interactions with the environment are either via SSH or via a web browser.
+All SSH connections should be made to your control host, from which the Ansible playbooks are executed.
+The web browser connections will be explained in the later exercises since they are specific to the corresponding solutions.

 ```
       +-------------+